-- supports the achievement of the DBP objectives as outlined in the Asset Operating Strategy and the Asset Management Plan; - Project management methodology: provides the Project Management Office with a process to ensure that projects are executed consistently in a manner that represents industry best practice; - Asset maintenance plan: outlines the key strategic objectives to meet the requirements of the Asset Management Plan (including Asset Reliability Management Plan) and statutory obligations; and - Emergency management plan: is in place to manage incidents and emergencies so as to limit the consequences of such events. - 73.
+- Project management methodology: provides the Project Management Office with a process to ensure that projects are executed consistently in a manner that represents industry best practice; - Asset maintenance plan: outlines the key strategic objectives to meet the requirements of the Asset Management Plan (including Asset Reliability Management Plan) and statutory obligations; and - Emergency management plan: is in place to manage incidents and emergencies so as to limit the consequences of such events. - 73.
 It is beyond the scope of our review to audit the AMP.
 We have drawn on our experience in asset management and other documents provided by DBP in assessing the role of the AMP in relation to the proposed Access Arrangement.